Privacy

 Extent of Privacy

 No universal standard.
 Disagreement is legitimate and has cultural, historical, or personal roots.
-Laws and ethics (which depends on the region) set baseline expectations for privacy.
+Laws and ethics set baseline expectations for privacy, varying by region.

 Privacy-focused infrastructure costs money and time.
-Economy (of an organization) constraints how much privacy can be provided.
-Even users prefer giving up their information for free services, instead of paying for alternatives (for example Google and Facebook).
+An organization’s economy constrains how much privacy can be provided.
+Users often prefer giving up their information for free services rather than paying for alternatives (e.g., Google and Facebook).

 Conflicts